Numichi/reactive-logger/README.md

 The lifting solution runs a hook for each reactor event.
 This generates a lot of unnecessary events and class creation.
 I have [tested](https://github.com/Numichi/reactive-java-mdc-investigation) the lifting solution with a minimal controller with Spring Boot _(see: GET /counter)_.
 MDC map copy had run about 129 times for only one request.
 Then let's count, how many times will run on one of the more complex applications?

 Another question: This lifting work with coroutine?
 Answer: not really, if you use Reactor API, It breaks the contents of the MDC so next time an slf4j logger will not see MDC contents again in a coroutine.
 MDC and CoroutineContext are two different universes.
 Lifting will not be triggered by any event of coroutine.
+I was surprised by the multiple parallel requests, and a suspended delay resulted in MDC context data slipping to another request, which is unhealthy.

 ## Overview
 _Part of the documentation and description comes from: [README.md](https://github.com/johncfranco/reactive-logger/blob/develop/README.md)_